gitops-tech/gitops-tech.github.io/index.md

 There are two ways how you can organize your Continuous Deployment process with Git repositories as the central element: Push-based GitOps and Pull-based GitOps.
 They both have in common, that they use at least two repositories: the application repository and the environment repository.
 The application repository contains the source code of your application and the deployment manifests to deploy the application, while the environment repository contains all deployment manifests currently deployed in an environment.
+Simon: wie oben, aufpassen, da nur weil es im environment repo liegt, heisst das nicht, dass es wirklich korrekt deployed werden konnte.
+Oder was passiert, wenn das deployment fehlschlägt?
+Rollt dann der 'automated process' automatisch das git repo wieder zurück?

 Of course, you can have multiple application repositories if you are working with microservices, or if your application consists of some other kind of independantly deployable components.
-You can also manage multiple environments, by just using different branches in the environment repository for each environment.
+You can also manage multiple environments like you typically want for having multiple stages.
+For that, just use a branch per stage in the environment repository.

 ### Push-based GitOps

-Push-based GitOps works with regular CI/CD tools, such as Jenkins, CircleCI or Travis CI.
+Push-based GitOps works with regular CI/CD tools, such as [Jenkins](https://jenkins.io/), [CircleCI](https://circleci.com/) or [Travis CI](https://travis-ci.org/).
 The source code of your application lives inside the application repository along with your Kubernetes YAMLs needed to deploy your app.
-Whenever your application code is updated, the CI pipeline is triggered, your application is build, but also the environment repository is updated with new deployment descriptors.
+Whenever your application code is updated, the CI pipeline is triggered, your application is built, and finally the environment repository is updated with new deployment descriptors.

-You can also just store templates of your YAMLs to always set the currently build version correctly.
+Tip: You can also just store templates of your YAMLs to always set the currently build version correctly.
+Simon: store templates where? in the environment repository or the application repository?

 ![Push-based GitOps](images/push.png)

 Changes to the environment repository trigger the Continuous Deployment pipeline.
+Simon: Unterschied CI zu CD pipeline?
+Wo liegt der genau?
 This pipeline is responsible for applying all manifests in the environment repository to your infrastructure.

 **Want to see how to set it up?** Check out [Google's Tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build) on how to set up Push-based GitOps with their Cloud Builds and GKE.